Taylor-Brandon/Rock-Paper-Scissors-Game/README.md

 ## Rock, Paper, Scissors Game

 # Description
-This is a website that is designated to showcasing my ability of utilizing javascript to make a fun game that everyone knows and loves!
+This is a website that is designated to showcasing my ability of utilizing javascript to make a fun game of Rock, Paper, Scissors against an automated opponent!
 This will include . . .

 1. Allowing users to play Rock, Paper, Scissors against an automatted opponent.